qkevinto/modular-email-workflow/README.md

 CSS is linked to templates with `<link inline rel="stylesheet" href="../styles/main.css" />` in template header.
 Link tags will be resolved and styles automatically injected and inlined by [`gulp-inline-css`](https://www.npmjs.com/package/gulp-inline-css) when `gulp build` is executed.

-Go build templates run `gulp build`.
+To build templates run `gulp build`.
 Built template `*.html` files will be in stored `./dist/templates`.
 Templates will have styles in header along with all comments and styles inlined into respective html elements.